Mar 12, 201412:00 PMeiSci High School Student VisitDr. Victoria FreedmanPrice Center/Block Pavilion 451

 "I liked getting to go to seminars with faculty in various areas of research."

-"I got to do research, see a Broadway show, meet some good people, and go to the Bronx Zoo!"
+"I got to do research, meet some good people, and go to the Bronx Zoo!"

 Each summer the Einstein Summer Undergraduate Research Program (SURP) brings together 50 college students each summer for a one-of-a-kind opportunity to conduct original research in a laboratory at one of the world's top-ranking scientific institutions.
 The program is designed for undergraduates with a strong background in science who are considering a research career.

 SURP students arrive at Einstein in mid-June for a nine-week research laboratory work experience.
 Students are matched to a laboratory in the area of interest they indicate on their application.
 At the end of the program, students present their research in a poster session.